marzukia/blog/content/post/fedora32-vfio.md

 EDITOR=vim virsh edit win10
 {{</ highlight >}}

-Plug your monitor into your VM's allocat"1" cores="4" threads="2"/>ed GPU and start up your VM.
+Plug your monitor into your VM's allocated GPU and start up your VM.
 You should now see everything work bueno.

 At this point, you will now have a functioning VM with GPU pass-through.
 However... there's one more things you need to do before your VM will be ready to play games...